-one man at a time, one woman at a time and one child at a time, using our proven counseling and educational programs.
+We do this one family at a time, using our proven counseling and advocacy programs.

 DAP was founded in 1979 on a few radical notions:

 - Working with perpetrators of abuse is essential to ending abuse.